Honey Bees Have Hairy Eyes

 A study (“Honey bee hairs and pollenkitt are essential for pollen capture and removal”, by Amador et al, published in 20171) used specialised filming techniques (high speed videography) to show honey bees grooming themselves and transferring pollen from the eye hairs to the hind legs.

-They also demonstrated the importance of a sticky fluid on pollen grains known as pollenkitt.
 Pollenkitt has an odor that attracts pollinating insects, whilst possibly helping the pollen grains to adhere to the insect’s body.

 What did they find?

-The scientists also showed that pollen grain size is important in cleaning: very small particles of pollen can slip down lower into the spaces between the hairs on the bees’ eyes, whereas larger pollen particles remain suspended near the tips of the eye hairs, and so can be easily removed and collected.
+• It was observed that pollen grain size is important in cleaning: very small particles of pollen can slip down lower into the spaces between the hairs on the bees’ eyes, whereas larger pollen particles remain suspended near the tips of the eye hairs, and so can be easily removed and collected.

-The hairs on the bees’ forelegs are ideal for the job of eye grooming, since the hairs on the legs are slightly longer than the eye hairs, so that they can reach into the spaces between the eye hairs to collect as much pollen as possible.
+• It appears that the hairs on the bees’ forelegs are ideal for the job of eye grooming, since they are slightly longer than the eye hairs, and thus reach into the spaces between the eye hairs to collect as much pollen as possible.

 Reference: